 What You Need to Make This Recipe

-Potatoes — I like to use Yukon gold potatoes for chunkier soup because they hold their shape well during cooking, but you can also use russet or red potatoes.
+Potatoes – I prefer to use Yukon gold potatoes for a chunkier soup, as they hold their shape best during cooking.
+Alternatively, you can use russet potatoes or red potatoes.

 How to Make Potato Soup

-2. Place the chopped bacon in a large Dutch oven.
-Cook over medium-high heat, stirring frequently until crisp, about 12 minutes.
-Using a slotted spoon, remove the bacon pieces and drain on a paper-towel-lined plate, leaving the drippings in the pot.
-Set aside.
+2. Place the chopped bacon in a large soup pot or Dutch oven.
+Cook over medium-high heat, stirring frequently until crisp on all sides, about 12 minutes.
+Using a slotted spoon, remove the bacon pieces and drain on a paper-towel-lined plate, leaving the bacon grease drippings in the pot.
+Reduce to medium heat.

-4. Add the potatoes and cook for 5 minutes, stirring occasionally.
-Add some reserved bacon drippings if the potatoes start to stick.
-Sprinkle in the flour and cook, stirring frequently for 2 minutes.
+4. Stir in the chopped potatoes.
+Cook for 5 minutes, stirring occasionally.
+If the potatoes start to stick to the pot, add some reserved bacon drippings.
+Sprinkle in the flour and cook, stirring frequently for about 2 minutes.

-5. Slowly pour in the chicken broth while stirring, scraping the bottom of the pot with the spoon to loosen any stuck-on flour or vegetables.
+5. Slowly pour in the chicken broth while stirring, scraping the bottom of the pot with the spoon to loosen any flour or vegetables that stick to the bottom.

 6. Add the milk, salt, and black pepper.
 Bring to a simmer.
-Reduce the heat just high enough to maintain a low simmer, low to medium-low.
-Partially cover and continue simmering until the potatoes are very tender.
-Stir in the cream and sour cream.
-Taste and add more salt and pepper, if desired.
-Serve the potato soup immediately topped with sour cream, cheese, chives, and cooked bacon.
+Reduce the heat to low or medium-low, just enough to maintain a low simmer (do not boil).
+Partially cover and continue simmering until the potatoes are very tender, about 40 minutes.
+For a less chunky soup, mash the potatoes with the back of a large spoon or a potato masher.
+Stir in the heavy cream and sour cream.
+Taste and adjust seasoning if needed.
+Serve immediately with cooked bacon bits and other desired toppings.

 Frequently Asked Questions

-You can store the potato soup in an airtight container in the fridge for 4 to 5 days.
-You can reheat the soup in the microwave (stirring between 1-minute intervals) or on the stovetop over low heat.
-I do not recommend freezing this soup as potatoes become grainy when defrosted.
-The dairy can also separate and lose its creamy texture.
+Allow this potato soup recipe to cool completely before storing it in an airtight container in the refrigerator for up to 5 days.
+Reheat the soup in the microwave or on the stovetop over low heat until heated through.
+I do not recommend freezing the soup, as it doesn’t hold its texture well when defrosted.

 If you’ve tried this Potato Soup recipe, then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!